mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/typography.md

+# Typography
+## Introduction
 SilverStripe lets you customise the style of content in the CMS.

+## Usage
 This is done by setting up a CSS file called (projectname)/css/typography.css

 You also need to create a file called (projectname)/css/editor.css with the following content: